sbb-gh/ED_MRI/README.md

 where <YAML_CONFIG_PATH> is a path to a config file.
 See [base config](./base.yaml) for base arguments.

 ## Tutorial

-We provide a tutorial [in tutorial.py](./tutorial.py) that provides examples on generating data, options to load the data into JOFSTO, various hyperparameter choices for JOFSTO, and options to save the results.
+We provide a more comprehensive tutorial [in tutorial.py](./tutorial.py) that provides examples on generating data, options to load the data into JOFSTO, various hyperparameter choices for JOFSTO, and options to save the results.

-## Results
+## Replicating Results

 Duplicating the results for VERDICT and NODDI in table 2 in our [paper](https://arxiv.org/pdf/2210.06891.pdf).
 We provide Python code to generate data, train JOFSTO and perform evaulation.
 Note, to replicate exact results, we perform a hyperparameter search on the two networks - described in paper-section-B.